Benjamin-Albarzendji/odin-basic-nodeJS/README.md

 # odin-basic-nodeJS

-Just a simple backend NodeJS server with directories and error handloing.
+Just a simple backend NodeJS server with directories and error handling.